Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Appendix

 Let $\textsf{Ber}(p)$ denote a Bernoulli random variable with mean $p$ and let $p\in (0,1)$.
 Consider the following two SCMs:

 First, we show that $\mathcal{M}_1$ and $\mathcal{M}_2$ are observationally equivalent.
-Since the SCM's probability distributions are defined over the noise variables $\{\N_V : V\in \mathbf{V}\}$, Table \ref{tab:noise_tables} demonstrates how the exogenous noise settings lead to different settings over model variables $\mathbf{V}$.

 To derive the observational distribution $\mathbb{P}(A_t , Y_{t+1})$ for each model, we sum the probabilities of all exogenous variable configurations that result in each setting of $A_t$ and $Y_{t+1}$.
-Table \ref{tab:obs_dist} presents the distribution for both models.
+Table \ref{tab:noise_tables} demonstrates how the exogenous noise settings lead to different settings over model variables $\mathbf{V}$.
+Table \ref{tab:obs_dist} presents the observational distribution over $A_t$ and $Y_{t+1}$ for both models.
 Since the results are identical, this shows the models are observationally equivalent with respect to $\mathbb{P}(A_t, Y_{t+1})$.